typemill/docs/03-for-theme-developers/03-twig.md

 - You don't need the `;` to finish a statement.
 - You don't need the `->` or `['foo']` notation for objects and arrays, just use a dot-notation like `element.name` for everything.
 - You don't need a lot of `()` like `foreach(a as b)`.
-- You don't need a syntax like `<?php echo htmlspecialchars($element->output, ENT_QUOTES, 'UTF-8') ?>` for escaping, just use a filter with a pipe notation like this `{{ element.output|e }}`.
+- You don't need a syntax like `<?php echo htmlspecialchars($element->output, ENT_QUOTES, 'UTF-8') ?>` for escaping special characters; just use a filter with a pipe notation like this `{{ element.output|e }}`.

 ## References

-These are some useful examples and snippets, that you can use for your templates.
+These are some useful examples and snippets that you can use for your templates.

 ### Simple Variable